Shuya-Uno/Sado-Game/README.md

 ・Exchange students, who is curious about Japanese culture/traditions
 ・All the people who are interested in Japanese culture, regardless of living inside/outside Japan
-・Those who like to have matcha, and cute japanese sweets
+・Those who enjoy having matcha, and cute japanese sweets

 ### Play it here...!